aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/sqlscriptsaveoptions/_index.md

 ```

 Sets the name of id column.

+**Remarks**

 If this property is set , a column will be inserted with automatical increment int value.

 **Parameters:**
 | Parameter | Type | Description |